 “It’s been getting busier at my job too, ever since that new client.”

-“Work is cutting into both of our lives,” Jason said as he yearned for more free time, and feared that it was disappearing permanently.
+“Work is cutting into both of our lives,” Jason said glumly.
+He found himself yearning for more free time, and feared that it was disappearing permanently.

 “You should hear some of the talk at my job,” Christine said.
 “Mergers, acquisitions, lawsuits, one company swallowing up another, and they don’t even think about how all that affects other people’s lives.”